jkaninda/okapi-example/README.md

 # Okapi Example

-A simple example demonstrating Okapi API
+A simple example demonstrating the Okapi API Framework

+Okapi is a modern, minimalist HTTP web framework for Go, inspired by FastAPI's elegance.
+Designed for simplicity, performance, and developer happiness, it helps you build fast, scalable, and well-documented APIs with minimal boilerplate.

 [Github: https://github.com/jkaninda/okapi](https://github.com/jkaninda/okapi)